TYPO3-Documentation/t3docs-tools/README.rst

 Suite of tools, mostly for bulk changes in the TYPO3 documentation repositories and to output some statistics.

-* part of this is written in PHP
+* part of this is written in PHP (focused on remote actions in GitHub)
-* some of the scripts are written in bash (for command line tool based functionality)
+* some of them are bash scripts (focused on local actions in the cloned repositories)

 Installation
 ============